-Just like the rest of the world, in Southeast Asia, environmental and climate exposures are typically the first risks that come to mind in terms of ESG, that said, risk management extends into the social and governance categories as well.
+Just like the rest of the world, environmental and climate exposures are typically the first risks that come to mind in terms of environmental, social, and governance (ESG) in Southeast Asia.
+That said, risk management extends into the social and governance categories as well.
 Essentially, effective risk management – and its impact on people and capital – is also part of good ESG management.
 Similarly, sustainable investment transcends ESG categories while also incorporating dimensions of people, risk and capital.

-Without a multifaceted yet integrated approach to ESG, organizations are likely to fall short of their commitments and face consequences on numerous fronts: shareholder value, ability to attract and retain top talent, and loss of brand equity, among others.
-As such, WTW helps organizations address an array of ESG challenges through 3 distinct, yet connected, primary areas of focus –
+To fulfil commitments, organisations should adopt a multifaceted yet integrated approach to ESG.
+Neglecting any aspect may result to consequences on numerous fronts, such as shareholder value, ability to attract and retain top talent, and loss of brand equity, among others.
+As such, WTW helps organisations address an array of ESG challenges through three distinct yet connected primary areas of focus:

 - Climate and resilience

 With these three broad lenses in mind, a six-episode on-demand series is developed to discuss various Environmental, Social and Governance-related topics.
 Bookmark this page and hear from our experts on issues and challenges, the new realities and opportunities for companies as they move towards a green economy.
 Our spotlight series will provide you with insights on sustainability governance, including the importance of driving ESG priorities, the challenges and opportunities in achieving climate resilience, and transitioning into net-zero.
 This will also zoom into specific sectors such as energy, and explore the role of insurers in the ESG, climate and sustainability journey.
 Lastly, the series will showcase how WTW can work hand in hand with you to transform tomorrows.